How Much UX have You Put into Your UX Portfolio?

 In today’s frenzied UX design market, you need a concise, narrative-focused portfolio to open the door to new design opportunities.
 Having a beautiful, well-presented compilation of your work not only sings to your skills and experiences as a designer, it shows a potential hiring manager that you take your craft seriously, and would therefore take your role on their team seriously.

-Image of magical droplet courtesy Shutterstock.
+Image of red pigment drop courtesy Shutterstock.